genderkit/genderkit/slurs.md

 "Chick-with-a-dick" is a term primarily used in pornography and sex work to refer to [transgender]({% link _words/transgender.md %}) women.

 It is considered an offensive term.
 Do not use this term to describe anyone.

+### Transgenderist

+This is an outdated medical term which has significant connotations of disorder or pathology and is no longer in medical use (along with "transgenderism" and "transsexualism") and is normally considered offensive {% cite vincent2018transgender -l 36 %}.

+### References

+{% bibliography --cited %}